ncarlier/readflow/docs/content/en/read-flow/read/index.md

 The reading flows are organized as follows:

 - The main flow: It includes all the unread articles.
+- The reading flow: It includes all articles marked as to-read.
-- Categories: They allow you to split your reading flow.
+- Categories: They allow you to organize your reading flow.
 - Stared articles: They include the items you have kept.
 - The history: It includes all the articles read.